MIT,Part Objects: Precarious Structures and other forms of Sculptural Disorder

 Can we design with disorder?

 Drawing on a lineage based in abstract minimalism, this exploration seeks to apply traditions of disorder found in sculpture and painting to architectural form.
-In this process, the artifacts and glitches of digital modeling are treated as ontologically equivalent to the tectonics performance of the form.
+In this process, the artifacts and glitches of digital modeling are treated as ontologically equivalent to the structural performance of the form.

 Exhibition Model, 2’ x 2’ x 5’